olliegardner/seminar-roulette/data/raw/initial-user-survey.md

 # Initial User Survey

-Before the project commenced, an initial user survey was conducted with potential end users of the application.
-The survey was used to build a set of functional and non-functional requirements for the system.
-The survey was carried out using Google Forms and the questions/responses can be found below.
-All data was collected anonymously and in a way which complies with the university's ethics checklist.
+The initial user survey questions and responses can be found below.

 ## Questions